 After the juvenile record is sealed, you can honestly deny the conviction to anyone, including employers, rental managers, and for educational purposes.

-The Law Offices of Tina M. Barberi, PC is experienced in handling criminal and DUI expungements, and we will make sure you qualify for an expungement or record sealing before we start the process.
+The Law Offices of Tina M. Barberi, PC is experienced in handling criminal and DUI expungements, and we will make sure you qualify for an expungement or record sealing by looking at your criminal history before we start the process.
 Once you qualify, we will work quickly and efficiently to obtain the expungement you deserve.

-When you carry the burden of a criminal record around with you, you can never truly reach your potential.
+When you carry the burden of a criminal offense record around with you, you can never truly reach your potential.
 But with an expungement or record sealing completed, you do not have to worry about your past and can focus on your future.
-Do not wait any longer to clean your criminal record, call today for a free consultation.
+Do not wait any longer to clean your criminal history, call today for free consultation to discuss your case.